 Fortunately, Brooklyn is full of fascinating history, architecture, and filming locations from the various Law and Orders.
 (Chung!
 Chung!)
 I went to elementary school in Brooklyn Heights, which is one of the loveliest neighborhoods in the second greatest borough.

-So I strongly suggest that you take the Urban Adventures Brownstone Brooklyn Food Tour.
+So I strongly suggest that you take the Brownstone Brooklyn Food Tour.
 This way you’ll get to see three gorgeous parts of Brooklyn (Brooklyn Heights, Carroll Gardens, and Cobble Hill) for the price of one on your one day in Brooklyn itinerary.
 Of course, we’ll eat extremely well while doing it.
-I hope to convince you further with the…

 Approximately Top 5: Brownstone Brooklyn one day in Brooklyn itinerary